-EGR 125 MODERN GRAPHICS FOR ENGINEERS

-PREREQUISITE: MTH 125
+EGR 125 MODERN GRAPHICS FOR ENGINEERS (1T, 4E) 3 credits PREREQUISITE: MTH 125

 This course provides an introduction to manual and computerassisted techniques of graphic communication employed by professional engineers.
 Topics include lettering; instrumental and computer-aided drafting; technical sketching; orthographic projection; pictorial, sectional, and auxiliary views; and dimensioning.
 This course also introduces students to the concepts and practices involved in using high-level computer environments to solve engineering problems.
 Programming environments such as MATLAB will be used.